LLNL/merlin/docs/source/modules/run_simulation/run_simulation.rst

           SCRIPTS: $(MERLIN_INFO)/scripts
           N_SAMPLES: 10

-The merlin block should look like the following:
+Then we edit the merlin block to look like the following:

 .. code:: yaml